 Welcome to the U.S. National Kubb Championship rules webpage.
-The U.S. Championship is located in Eau Claire, WI, officially the Kubb Capital of North America.
-The U.S. Championship started in 2007 with under 40 players.
-In 2013, we hosted 88 teams with a total of over 310 players.
-The U.S. Championship is played on the second weekend in July.
-We would like to invite you to look around at the other pages on our website as well.
+The U.S. Championship is located in Eau Claire, WI, officially The Kubb Capital of North America.
+The U.S. Championship started in 2007 with 35 players.
+In 2013, we hosted 88 teams with a total of 310 players.
+The tournament is the U.S.'s National Championship and also the largest collection of recreational and backyard players.
+All skill levels and experience are welcome.
+We invite you to look around at the other pages on our website as well.

 The corner stakes are placed so that a rectangle is formed, measuring 5m x 8m.
-The centerline stakes are placed in the middle of the sidelines to designate the centerline of the pitch.
-The king is placed in the center of the pitch, and five kubbs are placed on each baseline.
+The center stakes are placed in the middle of the sidelines.
+The king is placed upright in the center of the pitch, and five kubbs are placed on each baseline.
 The pitch is ready for play.

 The teams determine which team throws first and which side each team will be on.
-The game begins with the first team throwing six batons from behind their baseline, attempting to knock down the kubbs on the opposite baseline.
+Then, the game begins with the first team throwing the six batons from behind their baseline, attempting to knock down the kubbs on the opposite baseline.
 Batons may rotate when thrown and must travel in a vertical manner (no helicopters).

 Once all the batons are thrown, the opposing team gathers any kubbs that were knocked down.
 That team throws them back across to the other half of the pitch (the opponent’s side of the field).
 Kubbs thrown back into play are called field kubbs, and are raised by the first team where they came to rest.
 If a kubb comes to rest outside of the field of play, the team is allowed to throw that kubb again, after all kubbs have been thrown.
 If that kubb comes to rest outside the field of play a second time, it becomes a punishment kubb, and the other team is allowed to place it wherever they would like within one baton length of the king or marking stakes.
 The second team then throws the six batons, first attempting to knock down any field kubbs, then the kubbs on the baseline, then the king.

 The game is won by the team who knocks down all the kubbs in their opponents half of the field and on the baseline then knocks over the king.
-However, a team immediately loses if they knock down the king with a kubb or baton prior to knocking down all the kubbs.
+However, if a team knockes down the king prior to knocking down all the kubbs, then that team immediately loses the game.
 In tournament play, matches are often best-of-three games.

+The U.S. Championship and most other tournaments play with the official U.S. National Kubb Championship Rules.
 The U.S. Championship rules are the same rules that are used at the World Championship, with a couple very slight differences.
 The rules document was created by a collaboration between the U.S. Championship and Des Moines Kubb Club.
 It is the most in-depth kubb rules document in the world.
-Some phases and situations in kubb can be complicated and potentially indefinable by any set of rules.
+Some phases and situations in kubb can be complicated and potentially indefinable by any ruleset.
 If a situation is not covered in these rules, the decision shall be made in accordance with fairness, with decisions being influenced by the spirit of the game.
 Often a logical extension of the closest existing rule or the principles embodied in the rules will provide guidance for determining the resolution.

 Eau Claire, WI U.S. National Kubb Championship usakubb.org